Parkrose Community Plan

 - Connect the community to resources to be better prepared for emergencies

-BPS has organized the Draft Parkrose Community Plan, Parkrose Community Plan Summary, and other related documents on their website.
+The final Parkrose Community Plan, Parkrose Community Plan Summary, and other related documents reside on the City of Portland BPS website.
 You can read these documents by clicking here.

 Some Facts